 (A) Movant's Statement.
-In addition to the points and authorities required by Rule 12-I(d)(2), the movant must file a statement of the material facts that the movant contends are not genuinely disputed.
+The movant must file a statement of the material facts that the movant contends are not genuinely disputed.
 Each material fact must be stated in a separate numbered paragraph.

 (B) Opponent's Statement.
 A party opposing the motion must file a statement of the material facts that the opponent contends are genuinely disputed.
 The disputed material facts must be stated in separate numbered paragraphs that correspond to the extent possible with the numbering of the paragraphs in the movant's statement. (c) PROCEDURES.